Huberdoggy/humanifesto/addon/milestones/humanifesto_config_ui_spec.md

 5. **Footer strip (discreet)**
    - A single line of small text near the bottom:
-     - e.g. `Humanifesto v1 · A Stremio catalog add-on`
-   - Optionally accompanied by a simple icon (e.g., popcorn, film reel).
+     - e.g. `Humanifesto · A Stremio catalog add-on` accompanied by a simple icon (e.g., popcorn, film reel).
    - Must not compete visually with the main CTA.

 ---